Omudhome Ogbru, PharmD

 BRAND NAME: Valtrex

 DRUG CLASS AND MECHANISM: Valacyclovir is an oral antiviral drug which is active against the herpes viruses.
-It is used to treat infections with herpes zoster (shingles), herpes simplex genitalis (genital herpes), and herpes labialis (cold sores).
-Valacyclovir inhibits the replication of viral DNA which is necessary for viruses to reproduce themselves.
+It is used to treat infections with shingles (herpes zoster), genital herpes (herpes simplex genitalis), and cold sores (herpes labialis).
+It belongs to a class of drugs called nucleoside analogs that mimic one of the building blocks of DNA.
+It stops the spread of herpes virus in the body by preventing the replication of viral DNA that is necessary for viruses to multiply.
+Other drugs in the same class include acyclovir (Zovirax) and famciclovir (Famvir).
 Valacyclovir is actually a "prodrug," in that it is not active itself.
-Rather, it is converted to acyclovir (Zovirax) in the body, and it is the acyclovir that is active against the viruses.
+Rather, it is converted to acyclovirin the body, and it is the acyclovir that is active against the viruses.
 (Acyclovir itself is available as a topical, oral and intravenous medication.)
 Valacyclovir, therefore, is active against the same viruses as acyclovir, but valacyclovir has a longer duration of action than acyclovir, and, therefore, can be taken fewer times each day.
 Valacyclovir was approved for use by the FDA in 1995.

 GENERIC AVAILABLE: yes

-PRESCRIBED FOR: Valacyclovir is used to treat infections with herpes zoster (shingles), herpes simplex genitalis (genital herpes), and herpes labialis (cold sores).
+PRESCRIBED FOR: Valacyclovir is used to treat infections with shingles (herpes zoster), chickenpox (varicella zoster), genital herpes (herpes simplex genitalis), and cold sores (herpes labialis).

 DRUG INTERACTIONS: Probenecid (Benemid) and cimetidine (Tagamet) may reduce the kidney's clearance of valacyclovir, leading to higher concentrations in the blood.
 This may lead to side effects of valacyclovir.